 Making the most of her constituency's prime coastal location, Caroline has worked hard to promote the area as a world class hub for the marine and sailing industry and formed the Gosport Marine Scene in 2011 to promote the interests of local maritime businesses.

 Caroline is dedicated to reaching out to all her constituents with her regular surgeries and street stalls.
 She's met with hundreds of local businesses and voluntary groups and has succeeded in visiting all 39 constituency schools at least once.

-Caroline has over 20 years of experience as a small business-owner, having established her own manufacturing company aged 19.
-A strong supporter of small and medium-sized enterprise, UK industry and skills training in Parliament, Caroline uses her expertise as a member of the Business, Innovation and Skills (BIS) Select Committee to champion these issues.
+As strong supporter of small and medium-sized enterprise, UK industry and skills training in Parliament, Caroline was a member of the Business, Innovation and Skills (BIS) Select Committee.
 In June 2013, she was appointed the Small Business Ambassador for the South by the Prime Minister.

 Caroline is passionate about boosting literacy and numeracy in the UK, and called for the BIS Select Committee to launch a landmark inquiry into the country's basic skills gap.
 She also formed the All Party Parliamentary Group (APPG) for Maths and Numeracy.

 Caroline has a keen interest in defence issues, served as the Vice-Chairman (Navy) of the APPG for the Armed Forces for 4 years and successfully campaigned to secure a medal for the Arctic Convoy veterans of WW2.
 She has regularly spoken up on Forces welfare issues, such as the effect of the airbridge from Afghanistan on R&R times, where she secured a key concession.

 In April 2014, Caroline was appointed Parliamentary Private Secretary to the Rt Hon Nicky Morgan MP.